joerivandervelde/vkgl-protein-folding/README.md

 found two:
 SLC12A3 (folded 11 benign and 47 pathogenic variants, threshold 0.41 with PPV 93%, NPV 47%, sens 81%  and spec 73%)
 MSH2 (folded 46 benign and 18 pathogenic variants, threshold 3.66 with PPV 100%, NPV 87% NPV, sens 61%  and spec 100%)

+for the 10 genes with solid threshold, look at their VUS variants

+In total there are 456 VUS variants in the reliable genes Using thresholds, there are 166 candidate VUS variants for LP reclassification:
+ATP7B    CFTR      F8   FGFR2    LDLR    MLH1    MSH2    NPC1   SCN1A SLC12A3
+17      22      14       6      17      26      23       4      21      16

 Discussion
 results seem to indicate that 1 in 5 genes has deviating DDG threshold